-Note that September 6th is the last day to add and drop this class without penalty.
+Note that January 28th is the last day to add this class and February 5th is the last day to drop this class without penalty.

 Weekly Schedule and Assignments

 Weekly class meetings will generally be split into two sections: a discussion of assigned readings, followed by a lecture or classroom project activities.
 The schedule is tentative and the instructor reserves the right to make minor adjustments to the schedule of assignments.
 Changes will be announced in class.